Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 1.1 – Introduction

-Open to all artistic practices, the residency seeks to build exchanges between the arts and the quantum sciences (quantum physics, quantum computing, physics of the infinitely small, materials science, fundamental physics).
+Open to all artistic practices, the residency seeks to build exchanges between the artistic creation and quantum sciences (quantum physics, quantum computing, physics of the infinitely small, materials science, fundamental physics).

-The Stewart Blusson Quantum Matter Institute and the Morris and Helen Belkin Art Gallery will provide the selected artist with a space in which artists and researchers can meet, discuss their practices, learn from each other and reflect together on a creative project at the crossroads of the arts and sciences.
-Prior to the residency in Vancouver, several online meetings will be organized to establish and maintain initial contact between the winning artist in France and the host team (institutions and scientists) in Vancouver.
+The Stewart Blusson Quantum Matter Institute and the Morris and Helen Belkin Art Gallery will provide the selected artist with a space in which artists and researchers can meet, discuss their practices, learn from each other, and reflect together on a creative project at the crossroads of the arts and sciences.
+Prior to the residency in Vancouver, several online meetings will be organised to establish and maintain initial contact between the winning artist in France and the host team (institutions and scientists) in Vancouver.

 1.2 – Course of the residency

-From October 14 to November 12, 2024 in Vancouver, on the campus of the University of British Columbia (UBC).
+From October 8th to November 7th, 2025 in Vancouver, on the campus of the University of British Columbia (UBC).

 1.3 – Objectives